ibarwick/firebird_fdw/README.md

   corresponding column in the Firebird table is a integer column which should be treated as an implicit `BOOLEAN` type.

-  It is assumed that the Firebird column contain one of:
+  It is assumed that the Firebird column contains one of:
     - `0` to indicate `FALSE`
     - any other value to indicate `TRUE`
     - `NULL`